CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/content/ExpandingMekanism.md

 ### Attribute Lists

-The list of Attributes you can use right now in your custom Mekanism is the following:
+The list of Attributes you can use right now in your custom Mekanism chemicals is the following:

 - Gas Attributes:
   - [CoolantAttribute](/mods/Mekanism/content/attribute/gas/CoolantAttribute)